 Selects the interrupt that you want to edit.
 The drop-down list contains all available interrupts.
 Your selection will automatically update the Description box.
-The list ispopulated with entries from the device description file that you have selected.
+The list is populated with entries from the device description file that you have selected.

 A description of the selected interrupt, if available.
-The description is retrieved from the selected device description file and consists of a string describing the vector address, the default priority, enable bit, and pending bit, separated by space characters.
-For interrupts specified using the system macro \\orderInterrupt, the Description box is empty.
+The description is retrieved from the selected device description file and consists of a string describing the vector number, the interrupt type (0 for NMI interrupts and 1 for INT interrupts), and the control register (only for INT interrupts), separated by space characters.
+For interrupts specified using the system macro orderInterrupt, the Description box is empty.